 2. Annual recurring revenue (ARR)

 ARR tells subscription businesses how much revenue they can expect to generate from their subscribers every year.
 ARR is a good measure of your growth and momentum and is often looked at by investors to decide if the business is healthy and viable.

 ARPU is the revenue generated from each paid subscription over a period, typically per month or year.
 ARPU helps you get a deeper understanding of your buyer persona, run pricing experiments, and formulate a strategy for upgrades and add-ons.

-CLV is the average revenue you can expect to generate from a customer over their lifetime with you.
-A guideline for SaaS businesses to stay profitable is to ensure CLV is more than 3x the customer acquisition cost.
+CLTV is the average revenue you can expect to generate from a customer over their lifetime with you.
+A guideline for SaaS businesses to stay profitable is to ensure CLTV is more than 3x the customer acquisition cost.

 5. Customer acquisition cost (CAC)